 In a certain sense, the growth of scientific knowledge is similar to the evolution of biological systems.
 Every person who is teaching science acquired his scientific knowledge before.
 Thus, facts are first received and later transmitted.
-This transmission, however, does not proceed without changes because research brings new results and the person teaching will try to take these results into account.
-Such changes can be compared to mutations in genetics.
+This transmission, however, doesn't proceed without changes, because research brings new results and the teaching person will try to take these results into account.
+Such changes can be compared with mutations in genetics.

-Generally, the changes and improvements a teacher makes concern only their speciality, whereas the general structure of science will be transmitted without alterations.
+Generally, the changes and improvements a teacher makes concern only his specialty, whereas the general structure of science will be transmitted without alterations.
 Thus, the basic knowledge is not subject to the same selective pressure as more recent developments.
 Accordingly, the new knowledge is essentially attached to the old one without questioning the old nucleus.
 In the theory of evolution this phenomenon is known as prolongation.
 A greater restructuring will be more and more difficult, whereas the driving force for such changes becomes weaker and weaker.
-In other words, the more complex a system is the more conservative it will be.
+In other words: The more complex a system is the more conservative it will be.
 For this reason, the scientific knowledge reflects quite accurately its historical development.
-This statement reminds us of a rule which every student of biology has to learn: E Haeckel's biogenetic law according to which 'ontogeny recapitulates phylogeny'.
+This statement reminds us of a rule which every student of biology has to learn: E. Haeckel's biogenetic law according to which "ontogeny recapitulates phylogeny".

-As a result, detours in the development of scientific
+As a result, detours in the development of scientific knowledge may be preserved.

-0143-0807/96/040159+05\$19.50 © 1996 IOP Publishing Ltd & The European Physical Society knowledge may be preserved.
 Constructions which, in a larger context, reveal to be superfluous or inappropriate may be maintained.
 An old transient state may survive as a living fossil as geneticists like to call such a phenomenon.
 Even apparent errors may survive.
-By considering the actual physics syllabus very much can be learned about the history of physics.
+Considering the actual physics syllabus very much can be learned about the history of physics.
 Indeed, one can even pursue a kind of archaeology in this manner.
 As a consequence, every student has to reproduce the historical developments.
 The individual student's process of learning proceeds, often up to the details, according to the same pattern as the development of science as a whole.

 By citing the analogy between the evolution of science and that of biological systems, we want to show that the development of science toward more and more inflexibility is an inevitable and normal process and it is not a daring accusation to say that science is unnecessarily complicated and cumbersome.
-When we claim that science, as a whole, is in a bad state we do not mean that scientists have been incompetent.
+When we claim that science, as a whole, is in a bad state we don't mean that scientists have been incompetent.
 Those who worked for the advancement of science usually did the right thing in their time.
-Just as a biological fossil in a remote time accomplished an important function, many components of science, which nowadays may be considered to be superfluous or inappropriate, have played an indispensable part in the past.
+Just like a biological fossil in a remote time accomplished an important function, many components of science, which nowadays may be considered to be superfluous or inappropriate, have played an indispensable part in the past.